krishnakanthnakka/NAT/README.md

 ## Dataset

 - For evaluation, we use subset of 5000 images available at the [data](data/imagenet_val5k.txt) subfolder.
-This subset is taken from the LTP paper of NeurIPS 2021.
+This subset is taken from the [LTP](https://github.com/krishnakanthnakka/Transferable_Perturbations) paper of NeurIPS 2021.

 ### Evaluation

 - We provided the checkpoint for Neuron 250 along with this repo in the releases section.
-This should reproduce the results of Table 2, 3 and 4 in the main paper with query k=1.
+This should reproduce the results of Table 2, 3 and 4 in the main paper with query `k=1`.

 - To run the attack on resnet152, please run the following command,